nextflow-io/nf-validation/docs/nextflow_schema/create_schema.md

     It's a good idea to "save little and often" by clicking `Finished` and saving your work locally, then running the command again to continue.

+## Build a sample sheet schema

+!!! danger

+    There is currently no tooling to help you write sample sheet schema :anguished:

+    Watch this space..